grumets/nimmbus/GUF_integration/README.md

 <script language="JavaScript" src="wps_iso_guf.js"></script>
 <script language="JavaScript" src="guf_locale.js"></script>
 <script language="JavaScript" src="guf.js"></script>
 ```

-You can get the files from [here](/joanma747/nimmbus/tree/master/client_js) or you can simply point to the full URL in https://raw.githubusercontent.com/joanma747/nimmbus/master/client_js.
+You can get the files from [here](../client_js) or you can simply point to the full URL in https://raw.githubusercontent.com/joanma747/nimmbus/master/client_js.

-### Step 2: Define a division in your HTML page.
+### Step 2: Define a division in your HTML page
 The GUF widget will be shown in the area of the page you want.
 You should define a division using relative position.
 In case of a relative division, the size will be redimensioned automatically when it is populated and what is below the division will be moved down to avoid overlapping with the GUF widget.

 ```js